wt-tools/wtavionics/README.md

 expirience.
 It uses data that exposed through HTTP by official client.

 The utility offers no any game changing modes nor any cheats for game process.
-The purpose is make game process is more atmospheric and deep especially in simulator battles.
+The purpose of the utility is making game process more atmospheric and deep especially in simulator battles.

-*Linux support only.*
+*Linux support only yet.*

 # License